TheSolipsist/Advanced-Computer-Architecture-Lab-3/README.md

 ![image4](graphs/pngs/specsjeng.png)

-For inclusive purposes, the following graphs show the EDP for each benchmark:
+For purposes of inclusion, the following graphs show the EDP for each benchmark:

 ```specbzip```: